What is viral hepatitis?

-Viral hepatitis is liver inflammation caused by infection with a virus.
+Viral hepatitis is an inflammation of the liver caused by an infection with a virus.

-In their early stages, these viruses are difficult to tell apart.
-But within several weeks after infection occurs, blood tests can show which of the viruses is the cause of hepatitis (with the exception of hepatitis E, for which a blood test is not widely available).
+Blood tests are used to diagnose viral hepatitis.
+In their early stages, viruses that cause hepatitis are hard to tell apart.
+But within weeks after infection, blood tests can show which virus is the cause of hepatitis.
+(An exception is hepatitis E, for which a blood test is not widely available.)

 July 1, 2021

 Author: Healthwise Staff